-Trubulus is a small shrub that can be found growing all over the world, including the harsh environments of the desert.
-Theyhave the ability to adapt quickly and change their growth pattern depending on the climate they are growing in.
+Tribulus is a small shrub that can be found growing all over the world, including the harsh environments of the desert.
+It has the ability to adapt quickly and change its growth pattern depending on the climate they are growing in.

 Medicinally, the leaves and aerial parts are used to treat heart conditions, and sexual dysfunctions.
 The mechanism of action is much the same, improving blood flow via cardiac innervation and by improving microcirculation.